The Tahoe to Yosemite Trail

 The main difference between these two trails across the five wilderness and one roadless area named above are characterized by the Tahoe to Yosemite Trail's great swings down in elevation along the Western flank of the Sierra Nevada.
 Down elevation across the Mokelumne Wilderness, up through the South end of the Carson Iceberg Wilderness, and up again across the Emigrant Wilderness.

-Our puzzling gap between the climb up to Saint Marys Pass at the South end of the Carson Iceberg Wilderness and our climb up to Brown Bear Pass (two climbs in a row?) through the Emigrant Wilderness from Kennedy Meadows is due to the fact that the Tahoe to Yosemite Trail is offset 8 miles down the route of Highway 108.
+Our puzzling gap between the climb up to Saint Marys Pass at the South end of the Carson Iceberg Wilderness and our climb up to Brown Bear Pass (two climbs in a row?) through the Emigrant Wilderness from Kennedy Meadows is due to the fact that the Southbound Tahoe to Yosemite Trail is offset 8 miles down the route of Highway 108 from Saint Marys Pass.
 Interesting.

-From our arrival at Highway 108 we have 8 miles of road descending 3040 feet of elevation between us and resumption of the trail South through Kennedy Meadows Pack Station.
-I hitch hike rather than hike down this narrow and twisting Sierra road.
+From our arrival at Saint Marys Pass on Highway 108 we have 8 miles of road descending 3040 feet of elevation between us and resumption of the trail South through Kennedy Meadows Pack Station.
+I hitch-hike rather than hike down this narrow and twisting Sierra road.

-The Pacific Crest Trail's route stays up on the far East side of these same wilderness areas, higher up along the Sierra Crest than the Tahoe to Yosemite Trail route, mostly staying up in the generally drier and volcanic terrain characterizing the Crest and the Eastern flank of the Northern Sierra Nevada.
+The Pacific Crest Trail's route stays up on the far East side of these same wilderness areas, higher up along the Sierra Crest than the Tahoe to Yosemite Trail route along the West Flank of the Sierra.
+The PCT mostly stays up in the generally drier volcanic terrain characterizing the Sierra Crest and the Eastern flank route of the PCT through the Northern Sierra Nevada.

 The different geology of the terrains we experience hiking the Eastern and Western flanks of the Sierra are accentated by substantial environmental differences between the flanks of the Sierra.
 These geological and environmental differences are linked through the past, into the present, and determine the future.